matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-3. Signing this message submits the transaction to the zkSync network. (remember, it is good practice to read the messages you sign).
+4. Signing this message submits the transaction to the zkSync network (remember, it is good practice to read the messages you sign)

 <p align="center">
   <img src="/S7.png" alt="Metamask sign">